 Researchers might not care that businesses collaborating with academia create jobs and increase profits.
 However, partnerships create value for both sides.
 A recent research study published in Nature found that business is valuable for academic productivity too.
 Academic researchers with industry affiliations are more productive; they produce more follow-up papers and are quoted more often, and they are more likely to attract students.
 Collaboration between academia and industry is not a one-sided partnership, but a mutually beneficial one.

 Unlocking EU and DKK funding with SME’s

 Researchers need funding to turn their research into action.
 One way to secure funds, is to find a business partner to co-create with.
-Start-ups and scale-ups are highly motivated to find money and often have a higher need for collaborating with academia, because they usually cannot afford R&D-departments of their own.
+Start-ups and scale-ups are highly motivated to find money and often have a higher need for collaborating with academia, because unlike mature companies, they usually cannot afford R&D-departments of their own.
 Paying attention to start-up communities should therefore be of interest to researchers looking for industry partners.

 A number of programmes are designed to support collaboration between academia and industry within Denmark and EU.
 Many funding bodies like to see applications for intersectoral projects.
 Collaboration between academics and small and medium-sized enterprises (SME’s) is seen as an attractive method of knowledge transfer.

 EU’s FET open-instrument has a budget of 700 million Euro for 2018 to 2020 dedicated to promoting collaborative, interdisciplinary research and innovation on future and emerging technologies.
 FET Open offers grants of typically €3 million to consortia of at least three entities.

 In Denmark, the Innovation Fund Denmark offer funding for co-creation projects through their programmes Grand Solutions and InnoBooster, with the latter specifically striving to transform knowledge into value through investment in SME’s.